 Who should be named as your Dutyholders?

-• Principal Designer: This is usually your architect or designer.
-They must be competent to manage the design and ensure it complies with regulations.
+- Principal Designer: This is usually your architect or designer.
+They must be competent to plan, manage and monitor during design phase and ensure it complies with Building Regulations.

 What happens if Dutyholder information is missing or changes?